djfusco/elmsln/CODE_OF_CONDUCT.md

 * Unwelcome sexual attention or advances
 * Trolling - derogatory interactions and personal or political attacks
 * Doxing - publishing others' private information without permission
+* Demeaning - treating someone's opinion as irrelevant or unimportant
 * Any conduct reasonably considered inappropriate in professional settings

 ## Our responsibilities